 Qualified undergraduates often design lighting, scenery or sound for productions and serve as members of the production team, working alongside performance and design faculty.
 The department's size ensures close mentoring and support.
 Most classes in theatre arts enroll fewer than 30 students, and upper-division courses often cap at 12.

-Every main stage production involves one or more student dramaturges who work under faculty supervision to inform the audience, cast and crew of information pertinent to the production.
-While resident dramaturges are common at regional theatres across the country, undergraduate programs in dramaturgical research and writing are rare.
+Every mainstage production involves one or more student dramaturgs who work under faculty supervision to inform the audience, cast and crew of information pertinent to the production.
+While resident dramaturgs are common at regional theatres across the country, undergraduate programs in dramaturgical research and writing are rare.

 In 2016, Augustana’s College Center will be transformed into a new performance facility inspired by New York City’s Off-Broadway venue New World Stages.
 The new facility will include three performance spaces, a separate scene shop and state-of-the art lighting, sound and projection technology.

 Each year, the department offers workshops and field trips to professional theatres and conferences at an affordable cost.
 Extended trips to places like New York City, London or Ontario may become an integral part of the student's experience.

 Students may apply for and receive funding to support theatre-related travel and research through the Nancy Salen Mueller Theatre Exploration Award.

 Jacquelyn Schmidt '12, theatre arts and English-writing, with minor in art; copywriter at Sage Products, Cary, Ill.